Nearshore Software Development Romania: Complete Guide for 2026

 We didn’t always know the city-level breakdown as well as we do now.
 After years of sourcing there, the pattern is clear.
 Bucharest runs on enterprise Java, fintech, and cybersecurity because that’s what Oracle, IBM, and the financial services firms brought in.
 Cluj-Napoca grew up differently, more startup DNA, more full-stack generalists, engineers who’ve worked in five-person teams and shipped under pressure.
 Need QA or testing engineers with automotive experience?
 Look at Timisoara, where Bosch, Continental, and Hella have had operations for years.
 Getting this wrong, searching Bucharest for a profile that sits in Timisoara, can cost you three or four weeks of dead-end sourcing.

 Step 3: your team interviews and selects.
 You retain full control over who joins your team.
 We present pre-screened candidates, your engineering leads run technical interviews, and they make the final call.
-If a provider insists on assigning developers without your input, that’s an outsourcing operation wearing a different label.
+If a provider selection insists on assigning developers without your input, that’s an outsourcing operation wearing a different label.

 Step 4: onboarding and integration.
 This phase makes or breaks the engagement.
-Onboarding for nearshored developers should look like onboarding for anyone else on your team: full system access, introduction to how your team works, a clear first task, someone to ask when they’re stuck.
+Onboarding for nearshored developers should look like onboarding for anyone else on your team: full system access, introduction to how your team scaling works, a clear first task, someone to ask when they’re stuck.
 We handle the logistics on our end, resolving access issues, coordinating with our local team, so your engineering managers aren’t spending their first week on admin.

 Step 5: ongoing employment support.
 Our work doesn’t stop once someone starts coding.
 We run payroll, handle taxes and benefits, stay on top of Romanian labor law changes, sort out equipment and workspace.
 You get one invoice per developer per month.
 Your HR team keeps doing what it should be doing instead of figuring out how Romanian social contributions work.